 Effective upon completion of this offering, we anticipate that we will appoint David J. Johnson, one of our director-nominees, as our lead independent director.
-For such services, Mr. Johnson would receive (i) a grant of an option to purchase approximately 0.1 million shares of our common stock equal, which will vest ratably, on an annual basis, over a three-year period, and (ii) in addition to the other items of compensation specified herein, an annual retainer of \$33,333, payable in quarterly installments.
-The number of shares actually issued or granted to Mr. Johnson will be based on the number of shares outstanding after the offering and after giving effect to the conversion of our Series A preferred stock and Series C preferred stock.
-The outstanding shares of Series C preferred stock convert into shares of common stock upon the closing of the offering based on a conversion price equal to the initial public offering price per share, and for purposes of calculating the share number above, we have assumed an initial public offering price of \$19.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus.
+For such services, Mr. Johnson would receive (i) immediately upon effectiveness of this offering, a grant of an option to purchase 145,772 shares of our common stock, which will vest ratably, on an annual basis, over a three-year period and will have an exercise price equal to the initial public offering price, and (ii) in addition to the other items of compensation specified herein, an annual retainer of \$33,333, payable in quarterly installments.